 3 | Not Choosing the Right Schools

-Reason three that premeds fail to get into medical school is that they either don’t apply to the right schools, or they don’t apply to enough schools.
+Reason three that premeds fail to get into medical school is they either don’t apply to the right schools or they don’t apply to enough schools.

-When choosing where to apply, there are a variety of factors that you need to consider.
+When choosing where to apply, there are a variety of factors you need to consider.

 Next is class size.
 A school that has fifty spots available is often going to be a lot more selective than a school that has two hundred and fifty spots available.